SumirSeth/knowledge-base/notes/philosophy/letting-go.md

 ## <sub>4</sub> sympathy, empathy and over-identification

+<u>key idea</u>: we are emotional cartographers, creating maps of other people in our mind

+Each one of us has a mental map of people we interact with.
+To create a map as such, required focused listening and attention.

+Failing to do so, might result into erroneous maps of people that'll help us only in getting lost in those maps, often pondering and questioning where we went so wrong.

+Narcissists will often impose their mental models/maps on the actual map of the people they interact with.

+Empaths on the other hand, tend to be disconnected from the actual feelings of the person.
+They would underestimate the complexities of the map of a narcissist and attempt to resolve the complexity, often falling into the trap of trying to fix.

+With their loose boundaries, strong empathic codependents can easily slide into *over-identification*.
+They see themselves in the abuser, a damaged individual who needed saving but no one came to save.
+They get stuck in this mission.

+It seems a win-win, by saving their abuser, they save themselves.

+**But it's a lose-lose**, the abuser is not like them and the abuser will just hold them down in perpetual misery.

+When the abuser for the umpteenth time, asks for forgiveness, the empath will lose themselves in the words of the abuser, even going as far as to comforting the abuser.
+The abusers words are just worthless words, never honored with action.

 ---

+> <u>End Note</u>: The biggest sign of healing is when we let go of fixing people.
+>
+> We can not fix broken people, but we can hold those who endeavor to fix themselves.

 <footer style="opacity:30%">inspiration from a all time fav video. all opinions are my own. write me a message :)</footer>